 With the new CDC requirements, VFC providers must check and record the unit’s minimum and maximum temperatures at the start of each workday.
 Digital data loggers automatically record this information, saving you time and allowing you to focus more on your patients.

-Without this device, you would need to check and record the minimum and maximum temperatures twice a day in addition to the date, time, your name, and any actions taken in the event of a temperature excursion.
+Without this device, you would need to check and record the minimum and maximum temperatures twice a day.
+You would also need to check and record the date, time, your name and any actions taken in the event of a temperature excursion.
 This amounts to significant time spent on maintaining up-to-date temperature records.

 Keeping Data Records Safe & Accessible

 The CDC also recommends reviewing your temperature readings on a weekly basis and storing data for at least 3 years.
 Cloud-based systems automatically record temperatures at set time intervals and store all data in the cloud for quick and easy access.
 Some systems also have a mobile app for viewing temperatures remotely.
 This means you can view your data from anywhere at any time, eliminating the hassle of manually checking and recording temperatures.

 Digital data loggers help give you peace of mind and ensure continuous monitoring of critical vaccines.
 These systems can be customized to your medical facility’s specific requirements.

 Contact one of our experts today to learn more or find a solution that meets your exact needs.